 In support of your application, you will be asked to provide all university transcripts, a personal statement, an essay, and your curriculum vitae.

-You will receive notification from us when we receive your application and when your application is complete.
-If you have not received notification within two weeks of the completion of your application, please contact us at LLMAdmissions@nova.edu.
+You will receive a notification from us when we receive your application and when your application is complete.
+If you have not received notification within two weeks of the completing your application, please contact us at LLMAdmissions@nova.edu.

-Students whose native language is not English or who did not receive prior degree instruction in English must present evidence of proficiency in English by completing the Test of English as a Foreign Language (TOEFL) with a minimum score of 600, or 100 on the online exam.
-An English proficiency exam is required of all candidates seeking admission from nations in which English is not the primary language of instruction.
-In addition to the TOEFL, the College of Law will accept scores from the International English Language Testing System (IELTS), Pearson Test of English—Academic (PTE), or Cambridge Certificate in Advanced English (CAE).
-A waiver of this requirement is not available.
+Students whose native language is not English or who did not receive prior law degree instruction in English must present evidence of proficiency in English by completing the Test of English as a Foreign Language (TOEFL) with a minimum score of 600 or 100 on the online exam.
+The test must be recent, meaning it was taken within two years of the application date.
+Alternatively, students may submit a recent International English Language Testing System (IELTS) test.
+For IELTS, the required minimum is a 7.0 score.
+Applicants need only submit one of the tests.
+A waiver of this requirement is not available; however, students may submit a Pearson Test of English—Academic (PTE) or Cambridge Certificate in Advanced English (CAE) instead.

 International applicants must register for LSAC's Document Assembly Service.
 We also require LSAC's International Transcript Authentication and Evaluation Service.